 - Market Development: The Market Development Department (MDD) derives its functions from section 13(e) (f) (i) (j) of the ISA No. 29 of 2007.
 It ensures that all stakeholders – investors, academic community, market operators, law makers, professional bodies, government functionaries – are appropriately educated on the activities and initiatives of the Commission.
 To achieve the above objectives the Department is currently made up of Four (4) Divisions namely: Investor Education, Non-Interest Finance, New Products and Market Infrastructure.

 The Commission continuously initiates measures which reflect the dynamic nature of the financial services sector.
-As a result, research aimed at identifying new products or new approaches, with an increasing focus on cohesive monitoring of major activities is undertaken.
+As a result, research aimed at understudying new products or new approaches, with an increasing focus on cohesive monitoring of major activities is conducted.
 Enlightenment programmes spread across Nigeria, aimed at sensitizing the general public to the operations of the capital market are also regularly held in all parts of Nigeria.
-The presence of the SEC offices in the six geopolitical zones of the country has added fillip to such effort.
+The presence of the SEC Offices in the Six Geopolitical Zones of the Country has added fillip to such effort.
 Literature such as pamphlets and books on various aspects of the capital market are published and circulated by the Commission.